3 Minute Read

 You probably love the thought of going on your next vacation.
 But we’re guessing you don’t love the thought of all your money leaving your bank account to pull off said vacation.
 If only there was a way to have a great trip without spending too much.

 There is a way.
-Actually, we know six of them!
-Here are half a dozen ways to have fun on your next getaway without going broke.
+Actually, we know five of them!

 Local experts you can trust.Find an ELP

 2. Don’t take advice from your children.

 Just about everything looks good to your kids on vacation—oversized snacks, toys in the gift shop, or the thought of renting a pedal boat for a day on the water.
 They will gladly offer unsolicited advice such as “Hey, Dad, we should try this!” or “Hey, Mom, that would be awesome!”
 Stick to your spending plan no matter how many times you hear, “Can we do that?”